Kubernetes How-To - World's Greatest Single-Page Source for Kubernetes

 IMPORTANT Treat interactive access as privileged.
 Route through a bastion and log commands when possible.

-EDITOR'S NOTE When I’m just testing HTTP on a pod, port-forwarding is the fastest path.
+EDITOR'S NOTE When I’m just testing HTTP on a pod, port-forwarding is the fastest way.
 When I need tooling, it's better to go to an ephemeral debug container (debug container will remain for pod's lifetime).
 Or exec into the pod's container.

 Kubernetes: How to communicate between pods